 Claiming recognition for environmental vision by rejecting wild fur would be comic if it weren’t so tragic and illogical.

 It’s even tougher to watch that lack of awareness exploited by animal rights activists.
 The exploitation of corporate ignorance is maddening and enormously disappointing to professional biologists.
 The history of wildlife management is littered with the unintended consequences of emotionally driven management initiatives.

 One must wonder, is single species’ advocacy one of ignorance or arrogance?
 Is it possible to be so fanatical in pursuit of one species, one suite of species, or a critical device (traps), that advocates are blinded to the ecological niche that these animals have in the complex ecosystem?

 Claiming recognition for environmental vision by banning wild fur would be comic if it weren’t so tragic and illogical.

 In Search of a Common Language

-The United States government, in recognition of the importance of this issue, has appropriated millions of dollars to establish humane standards for these critical programs, and several states have invested similarly.
-The evolving improvement to ISO humane standards in foothold traps is evidence of the success of this effort.
-This joint Federal/State research effort is often cited as one of the largest wildlife research efforts ever undertaken in North America.
+The United States and Canadian governments, in recognition of the importance of this issue, have appropriated millions of dollars to establish humane standards for these critical programs.
+Numerous states and the Canadian provinces and territories have invested similarly.
+The evolving improvement to international humane standards in foothold traps is evidence of the success of this effort.
+This joint Federal/State research effort, enhanced with the on-going information sharing between the US and Canada, is often cited as one of the largest wildlife research efforts ever undertaken in North America.